thma/PolysemyCleanArchitecture/README.md

 Our task was to build the backend for the reservation system.
 We will have to implement a REST API to allow access to the business logic that we defined in the use case layer.

-The overall idea is to provide a REST route for all of the exposed functions of the `ReservationUseCase`.
+The overall idea is to provide a REST route for all exposed functions of the `ReservationUseCase`.
-The following tyble shows the mapping of those functions to the REST routes that we want to map them to:
+The following table shows the mapping of those functions to the REST routes that we want to achieve:

 ```
 listAll        GET    /reservations